heterorefactor/heterorefactor/experiments/Recursive/README.md

 again in your environment, use `make clean` under this folder to clean all generated results first.

-Then you can reproduce all data with:
+You can reproduce the invariant dectection and refactoring with:

 ```bash
 make